single-cell-data/mams/specification.md

 | variable | Features that have minimum level of variability across all cells | The top 2,000 most variable features across observations |

 ## Provenance fields
+These fields are used to link the FOM to a provenance record and describe the relationship between the FOM and its parent matrices (if any).

 **Field:** record_id
 **Value:** Character string or list